So the year is nearly over. Everyone’s prepared for the holiday season.

 It’s easy to forget that a big achievement is made up of many little things.
 Celebrating team success gives opportunity to tell the full success story.
 And it helps the team members find the “magic” in their day to day.

 We all have a good story or two about why Bob’s leaving drinks where the best in a long time.
 Or how much fun the last launch event was.

 Partying and being merry releases a cocktail of “happy chemicals” whose imprint is long-lasting.
 That’s why everyone looks forward to the annual Summer BBQ, or the beloved Christmas party. (by the way, if you want to make the effect last longer, eat foods that boost serotonin!)

-Celebrating team success should be part of any Leader’s tool box.
+Celebrating team success is an essential skill to be a great leader .
 Giving praise, acknowledging effort along the way and – of course – celebration events are all easy ways to foster a deeper sense of connection with your team.

 Your will to make each success special shows you care, and makes people feel valued.
 It impacts the team’s motivation levels, and has a lasting effect on performance.